ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Technical Building Blocks

 \subsection{Personhood Credentials (PHCs)}

-A Personhood Credential (PHC) \cite{adler2024personhood} is a verifiable credential issued after verifying that a holder corresponds to a unique human.
-In ZK-AMS, PHC is the \emph{root-of-trust} for Sybil resistance, but it is never revealed on-chain.
-Instead, a user proves (in zero-knowledge proof) that (i) the PHC is issuer-signed, (ii) the prover controls the holder key bound to the PHC, and (iii) the on-chain public input binds to the PHC via a collision-resistant hash.
-This turns real-world uniqueness into an on-chain admission condition without KYC disclosure.
+A Personhood Credential (PHC)~\cite{adler2024personhood} certifies that its holder corresponds to a unique human.
+In ZK-AMS, it provides the off-chain uniqueness root: the user proves in zero knowledge that the PHC is valid and correctly bound to the public admission input, without exposing identity attributes on-chain.